 Provide detailed information about the timely correction of noncompliance as noted in OSEP's response for the previous SPP/APR.
 If the State did not ensure timely correction of the previous noncompliance, provide information on the extent to which noncompliance was subsequently corrected (more than one year after identification).
 In addition, provide information regarding the nature of any continuing noncompliance, improvement activities completed (e.g., review of policies and procedures, technical assistance, training, etc.) and any enforcement actions that were taken.
-If the State reported less than 100% compliance for the previous reporting period (e.g., for the FFY 2020 SPP/APR, the data for FFY 2019), and the State did not identify any findings of noncompliance.
+If the State reported less than 100% compliance for the previous reporting period (e.g., for the FFY 2021 SPP/APR, the data for FFY 2020), and the State did not identify any findings of noncompliance, provide an explanation of why the State did not identify any findings of noncompliance.

-FFY 2015 2016 2017 2018 2019
+FFY 2016 2017 2018 2019 2020

 Target 0% 0% 0% 0% 0%

-Data 0.00% 0.31% 0.00% 0.00% 0.00%
+Data 0.31% 0.00% 0.00% 0.00% 0.00%